-Humans are not the only beings that can’t live their daily lives without the tube.
+Humans are not the only beings that can’t live without the tube.
 London’s underground is home to half a million mice.
-And, while the little squeakers are somewhat cutie, the Tube is also a nest for something darker, more vicious and bloodthirsty – mosquitoes.
-Those bastards are an entirely different breed from their above-the-ground counterparts and are well known for their appetite.
+And, while the little squeakers are somewhat cutie, the Tube is also a nest for something darker, more vicious, and bloodthirsty – mosquitoes.
+Those bastards are an entirely different breed from their above-the-ground counterparts and are well-known for their appetite.

 Oh, and there are also reports of ghosts inhabiting the tube but we all know that it’s bonkers.
 Or do we?..

 Did you know that the tube was among the pioneers of branding?
 Their red and blue emblem is the oldest corporate logo ever designed.
 Well, you know what they say.
-If you wish to live long you have to look dashing and the Tube gets it.
-Not only that but it could read a lecture on a stylish brand identity.
+If you wish to live long, you have to look dashing, and the Tube gets it.
+Not only that, but it could read a lecture on stylish brand identity.

 This is not where the crazy stops.
 Among many other things, the workers of the underground have also found:

-It only takes 10 months for the tube to travel whopping 43 million miles.
+It only takes ten months for the tube to travel a whopping 43 million miles.
 The distance from the Earth to the Sun is twice as long so, in theory, we don’t need Tesla or Nasa.
-The good old cheek-to-cheek ride along some of the most cheerful people in the world – Londoners and a bit of patience is all it takes.
+The good old cheek-to-cheek ride along with some of the most cheerful people in the world – Londoners and a bit of patience is all it takes.

-Do you know how the Russians call their train stations?
-They use the word «вокзал» that is pronounced like Vokzal.
+Do you know what the Russians call their train stations?
+They use the word «вокзал,» that is pronounced like Vokzal.
 Very similar to Vauxhall, don’t you think?

-WW2 was a cruel, vicious time when the air itself hid many dangers.
-Luckily Londoners had the Tube and, although it was forbidden to hide there, the underground gave shelter to 177,500 people and helped get 200,000 kids from London to safety.
+WW2 was a cruel, vicious time when the air hid many dangers.
+Luckily, Londoners had the Tube, and although it was forbidden to hide there, the underground gave shelter to 177,500 people and helped get 200,000 kids from London to safety.
 Why don’t I hear any cheers yet?

 Do you know how much it costs to design the map of London’s underground?
-A couple thousand pounds?
+A couple of thousand pounds?
 A couple million?
 Nope.
-The price is 10 guineas total.
-This is what Harry Beck; the man who personally tailored all the twists and corners of the Tube was paid for his work.
+The price is ten guineas in total.
+This is what Harry Beck, the man who personally tailored all the twists and corners of the Tube, was paid for his work.

 Mark Twain was one of the first passengers of the Central Lane in 1990.
-Kate Middleton paid a visit to the Baker Street station on the Tube’s 150 anniversary.
-Rihanna, Harry Styles, Eddie Redmayne, Justin Timberland and Jay-Z are also among the many celebrities that have chosen the best way to travel in London.
-Heck, even Queen Elizabeth II herself took a ride through Victoria Lane in 1969.
-Today you sit, stand and ride where they have sat, stood and rode.
+Kate Middleton visited the Baker Street station on the Tube’s 150 anniversary.
+Rihanna, Harry Styles, Eddie Redmayne, Justin Timberland and Jay-Z are among the many celebrities who have chosen the best way to travel in London.
+Even Queen Elizabeth II took a ride through Victoria Lane in 1969.
+Today, you sit, stand, and ride where they have sat, stood, and rode.